What does the heart represent spiritually?

 The heart is the locus of physical and spiritual being, and represents the “central wisdom of feeling as opposed to the head-wisdom of reason” (Cooper, 82).
 It is compassion and understanding, life-giving and complex.
 It is a symbol for love.
 Often known as the seat of emotions, the heart is synonymous with affection.

 This provides the oxygen and nutrients that our bodies need to survive.
 A heart that is healthy pumps the right amount of blood at a rate that allows the human body to function as God created.
 So I think it’s safe to say that the human heart is one of the most important organs God placed within our bodies.

 For example, the yellow heart is for friendship, the red heart is for true and long-lasting love, and the purple heart means physical attraction.
 A green heart is for nature and St Patrick’s Day, while the black heart emoji stands for sadness or a dark sense of humor.

-What is heart of God?
+What is the heartbeat of God?

 Where did the word heart originate?

 Old English heorte “heart (hollow muscular organ that circulates blood); breast, soul, spirit, will, desire; courage; mind, intellect,” from Proto-Germanic *hertan- (source also of Old Saxon herta, Old Frisian herte, Old Norse hjarta, Dutch hart, Old High German herza, German Herz, Gothic hairto), from PIE root *kerd- …